mccalluc/mccalluc.github.io/resume/prose.md

 ## Work History

-**Software Developer, OpenDP (October 2023-present)**: Improved CI tooling and documentation for the [OpenDP](https://github.com/opendp/opendp/) library.
+**Software Developer, OpenDP (October 2023-present)**: Improved CI tooling and documentation for the [OpenDP](https://github.com/opendp/opendp/) differntial privacy library.
+Implemented new features across Python, Rust, and R codebases.
-As part of the NSF POSE program, recruited and interviewed study participants to help set development priorities and build the open source ecosystem.
+As part of the NSF POSE program, recruited and interviewed study participants to help guide development priorities and build the open source ecosystem.

-**Seasonal Educator, Old North Illuminated (April-December 2023); Tour Guide, Historic New England (April-October 2023); Volunteer, National Park Service
+**Seasonal Educator, Old North Illuminated (April 2023-present); Tour Guide, Historic New England (April 2023-present); Volunteer, National Park Service
 (April-August 2023)**: Splitting time between
 [Old North Church](https://www.oldnorth.com/about-old-north-illuminated/), the [Cooper-Frost-Austin House](https://www.historicnewengland.org/property/cooper-frost-austin-house/), and [Faneuil Hall](https://www.nps.gov/places/faneuil-hall.htm),
 welcomed diverse visitors and explained the history and continuing significance of these sites through scripted tours and spontaneous conversations.
 Consistently enforced policies to ensure the safety of visitors and the preservation of the sites.